prof-rossetti/nyu-info-2335-201706/announcements/2017-07-18-class-6-recap.md

 Last night in class we submitted and reviewed an example implementation of the ["Shopping Cart" project](https://github.com/prof-rossetti/nyu-info-2335-70-201706/blob/master/projects/shopping-cart/project.md#submission-instructions).
 We also introduced and spent time working on the ["CRUD App" project](https://github.com/prof-rossetti/nyu-info-2335-70-201706/blob/master/projects/crud-app/project.md).

-To prepare for next class, please make sure you have completed the "CRUD App" project's ["Setup" instructions](https://github.com/prof-rossetti/nyu-info-2335-70-201706/blob/master/projects/crud-app/project.md#setup).
+To prepare for next class, please make sure you have completed the "CRUD App" project's [setup instructions](https://github.com/prof-rossetti/nyu-info-2335-70-201706/blob/master/projects/crud-app/project.md#setup).

 Tomorrow night we will work on the "CRUD App" together during a significant portion of class.
 We will also likely discuss Software Licensing.